 Accommodation: Where to Stay in Galway: Best Areas & Hotels

 5. Go Sightseeing in Dublin

-There's no shortage of interesting attractions in Dublin, no matter what time you choose to visit.
+There's no shortage of interesting things to do in Dublin, no matter what time of year you choose to visit.
 Some of the highlights include wandering around the 40-acre Trinity College, touring the Little Museum of Dublin, and exploring the National Library, Leinster House, and National Museum of Ireland.

 A bonus: These are indoor attractions, perfect for a particularly wet and blustery day.
 Plus, they'll be devoid of the massive crowds you'll find at more popular times of the year.

 A stroll along the city's famed Grafton Street is a must, especially if you're a fan of music.
 Impromptu concerts happen on this storied street all the time, even in winter.
 U2 is just one of the biggest names to have performed here.

 Practicing a little retail therapy is made easy in the eclectic boutiques and department stores that line the area.
 While a trip to Brown Thomas may put a dent in your pocketbook, there are plenty of charming shops that will be gentler on your savings yet are still fun places to visit.